Wall Street shakes off inflation rise and closes higher

-U.S. stocks climbed on Friday as investors brushed off a stronger-than-expected inflation reading, as both the Dow (.DJI) and S&P 500 (.SPX) indexes clinched their first weekly gain in the past three weeks.
+NEW YORK (Reuters) - U.S. stocks climbed on Friday as investors brushed off a stronger-than-expected inflation reading, as both the Dow and S&P 500 indexes clinched their first weekly gain in the past three weeks.

 In the 12 months through April, the core PCE price index surged 3.1%, smashing through the Fed’s 2% target, as the reopening economy unleashed pent-up demand.